Who We Are

 (written in the 1920’s by Mr. Edwin S. Jewell, the first OWC vice president)

-The paragraphs above were written more than ninety years ago, describing what led up to our first walk with 25 women and men.
-Later the 25 walkers elected Miss Tobitt the first OWC President.
+The above paragraphs were written 100 years ago, describing what led up to our first official club walk with 25 women and men.
+Later the 25 walkers elected Miss Tobitt as the first OWC President.

-In the years since, we have gradually settled on 2pm Sunday as our preferred time to walk; we walk one Sunday each in January and February, then every Sunday in March, April, May, September, October, and November.
+Over the years we have gradually settled on Sunday at 2 pm as our preferred time to walk; we walk one Sunday in January and one in February, then every Sunday in March, April, May, September, October, and November.
 The only month we do not walk is December.
-Summers (June-August) are more relaxed; typically we walk on 2 or 3 Sundays during summer, plus 2 or 3 Wednesday Evening Walks (WEWs), and some Saturdays we start early for a much longer walk.
+Summers (June-August) are more relaxed; we continue with other activities, but due to heat and vacations walks are only intermittent.

-Each year we plan between 25 and 35 walks.
-Most average 2 to 3 miles long.
-We try to have a shorter route for our older members whenever possible.
-Each year we try to offer a few walks around 4 miles.
+Each year we plan between 25 to 35 walks.
+Most average 2 to 3 miles long, though each year we try to offer a few walks up to 4 miles.
 We also have a variety of other outings too varied to mention here.
 Our ongoing activities include brunches, movies, and occasional winery visits.

 - Annual dues are $15.00.

 - As some of our walks are at Fontenelle Forest or Neale Woods and our club has had a long association with Fontenelle Forest, it is suggested members of the OWC also join Fontanelle Forest (click for details).